Tax Cuts and Jobs Act: Employee compensation

 There is a 25% excise tax on compensation paid to certain employees of churches and other tax-exempt organizations.
 The excise tax applies to any organization that is tax-exempt under 501(c) or 501(d), a Section 521(b)(1) farmer's cooperative, Section 527 political organizations, and organizations that have Section 115(1) income that is earned by performing essential government functions.

 The excise tax applies to compensation paid to certain employees in excess of $1,000,000 during the year.
-The employees covered under this rule are the organization's five highest-compensated employees and any employees who previous had this status after 2016.
+The employees covered under this rule are the organization's five highest-compensated employees and any employees who previously had this status after 2016.
 Compensation is exempt from the excise tax if the compensation is paid to medical doctors, dentists, veterinarians, nurse practitioners, and other licensed professionals providing medical or veterinary services.
 Compensation includes all current compensation, qualifying deferred compensation, non-qualifying deferred compensation without substantial risk of forfeiture, income under Section 457(f), and severance payments, but excluding Roth retirement contributions.

 An organization may also be subject to the 21% excise tax if an organization has a deferred compensation plan in which benefits are spread over several years and then vest all at once.
 Severance payments exceeding triple an employee's average salary during the last five years may also be subject to the 21% excise tax.